-Legoland Toronto in Canada is considered one of the top family attractions in the city, if your kids love Lego bricks and building things then they'll love this attraction.
+Legoland Toronto in Canada is considered one of the top family attractions in the city, if your kids love Lego bricks and building things then they'll love the LEGOLAND discovery centre.
 And if they don't already love Lego then they will after a visit here!

 There are 3 million bricks in all on the site but the experience is not just about hands-on building.